A Home Becomes a Pied-à-Terre

 The original kitchen design had it tucked away from the living space.
 The contractor opened it up to the living room and added cabinetry that went to the ceiling and wrapped around the new, wider opening.
 “This afforded us extra storage space,” Nellie said.
 “We even fit a dishwasher, which we never had in previous apartments, so that was exciting.”
 The space was also outfitted with semi-custom Italian cabinets and a hidden pullout trash can (a big plus for Lauren and Nellie).

 In the bedroom, the first port of call was the closet—there wasn’t any storage in the room.
 Nellie and Lauren picked out something large, but simple from Ikea.
 Their general contractor installed it but needed to shift the entrance to the bedroom to accommodate it.
 “It was our contractor’s idea to add some molding at the bottom and frame it on the sides to make it look built-in,” Nellie said.
 Custom knobs also elevated the wardrobe’s appearance.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The bedroom wardrobe, providing both form and function ran power into the closet space giving the couple an out-of-sight space to charge electronics.
 At the time of the renovation, the couple had three cats.
 “We turned the bottom of a hallway closet into their food and water area and a little hideout,” Lauren said.
 There was also a specialized spot to hide the litter box.